iodigital-com/io-technology/data/blog/lets-explore-astros-core-features.md

 Astro websites will typically load much faster than Next.js websites.
 This is due to the fact that Astro automatically removes unnecessary JavaScript from the page, hydrating only the individual components that require it (Partial Hydration).

-Because NextJS does not yet support partial hydration, your website will be less performant because it will include a lot of unnecessary javascript.
+Because NextJS does not yet support partial hydration, your website will be less performant because it will include a lot of unnecessary JavaScript.

 Both NextJS and Astro are excellent website-building tools, however NextJS truly shines when it comes to applications, whereas Astro really shines when it comes to webpages with static content.